 Create a budgeting contingency plan

 Life always comes with a few surprises, so it’s a good idea to have a budgeting contingency plan for when things get a little complicated.
-One of the best budgeting tips is to prepare for those months where you may not be able to stick so closely to your budgeting plan.
+One of the best budgeting tips is to prepare for when you may not be able to stick so closely to your plan.
 This stops you from becoming demotivated and losing track of your budgeting goals completely.

-Here are some budgeting money tips for creating a contingency plan:
+Here are some tips for creating a contingency plan:

 Your money at N26

 Looking for the perfect way to put all of these budgeting tips into action?
-With N26’s free bank account, you can track each and every transaction by being notified when any money enters or leaves your account.
+With an N26 Smart bank account, you can track each and every transaction by being notified when any money enters or leaves your account.
 Plus, the Spaces feature allows you to set up several sub-accounts and to assign a savings target to each of them.
 This means you can keep a close eye on how close you are to reaching your goals.
-Check out our list of budgeting features for more.

 Your financial wellbeing and getting the most out of your money are important.
-Whether you’re looking for budgeting tips for students, trying to get to grips with the basics of money or saving up for a big investment, making your money work for you is key for a balanced, healthy lifestyle.
+Whether you’re looking for budgeting tips for students, trying to learn the basics of money or saving up for a big investment, making your money work for you is key for a balanced, healthy lifestyle.

 expertprogrammanagement(Locke’s SMART method)

 Goal-Setting Theory of Motivation by Fred C. Lunenburg